-Originalmente publicado en UK Web Focus:
+Originalmente publicado en UK Web Focus (Brian Kelly):

 Myself and my Cetis colleagues are supporting Open Education Week by publishing a series of blog posts about open education activities.
 The Cetis blog provides a series of posts from Cetis staff which describe Cetis activities concerned with a range of open education activities.
 These posts are complemented by a series of guest posts on the UK Web Focus blog from people I have worked with who are working in open education.